Budapest's Palace District: Pre-1945 history

 A well-known Hungarian-Jewish architectural team also designed Hungary's first department store, the Corvin Áruház, on Blaha Lujza tér.
 The architect was Zoltán Reiss, who designed many buildings in Budapest and elsewhere in Hungary during the first decades of the twentieth century, and who also served as an officer in the Austro-Hungarian army in the First World War.
 Construction of the classicist building began in 1915, with the department store finally opening in 1926 (five years later it incorporated Hungary's first escalator).
 It was owned by M.J.
 Emden and Sons, Hamburg.
 The external sculptural reliefs were the work of the famous Hungarian-Jewish sculptor Ödön Beck, who vanished on 31 January 1945 during the Siege of Budapest.

 One of the lesser-known architects who designed buildings in the Palotanegyed's pre-World War One boom period was another Jewish architect, Adolf Greiner (born Losoncz, now Slovakia, 1847, died Budapest 1931).
 He designed the Újpest synagogue, built 1885–86, and a number of inner Pest apartment buildings in the 1890s, including the four-storey building at Horánszky utca 27, built in 1892.

 The Palace District contains important educational and cultural institutions.
 Between the Múzeum körút and Puskin utca is the Humanities Faculty of Budapest's Eötvös Loránd University, built 1880-3 by Imre Steindl, also the architect of the Parliament building.
 The central administration and many of the departments of the city's Semmelweis University (of medicine) occupy the block between Üllöi út, Baross utca, Mária utca and Szentkirályi utca.
 They had appeared on maps by 1896 and are of a similar style to the nearby Eötvös Loránd University buildings.
 In addition, the Semmelweis University's Faculty of Health Sciences and the Hungarian Society of Therapists are housed in the former sanatorium and medicinal baths at Vas utca 17 (see photo).

+The Pázmány Péter Catholic University occupies two buildings on Szentkirályi utca and is in the process of expanding into the block bounded by Pollack Mihály tér, Múzeum utca, Szentkirályi utca and Bródy Sándor utca.
+This will involve a major new building, restoration and use of the Eszterházy and Károlyi Palaces and integration into the university of the former Hungarian radio headquarters on Bródy Sándor utca.
+Another part of the university’s campus is the charming 1850s now-restored ‘Chimneysweep’s House’ (‘keménysepröház’).
+The Pázmány Péter university’s expansionin the Palace District has involved the demolition of two unsympathetic communist-era Hungarian Radio buildings on Pollack Mihály tér.

-The Pázmány Péter Catholic University occupies two buildings on Szentkirályi utca, while the German-language Andrássy University is housed in the Festetics Palace.
-The Arts and Humanities Faculty of the Károli Gáspár University of the Reformed Church of Hungary is at Reviczky utca 4 and plans to expand ts presence in the Palotanegyed, into the former Károlyi palaces between Reviczky utca and Múzeum utca once their current redevelopment has been completed.
+The German-language Andrássy University Budapest is housed in the Festetics Palace.

+The Arts and Humanities Faculty of the Károli Gáspár University of the Reformed Church of Hungary is housed in the former Károlyi palaces between Reviczky utca and Múzeum utca.